moimigueldev/Presentation-js/README.md

 ### Usage

-To be able to run Presentation-js you will need to provide a container with an id of _presentation_ The container can only have children of divs with a background-image provided and height The divs will take the entire width of it's containers You will need to provide a _data-slide_ attribute the the children of the container. _example can be found on the index.html page_ to initialize the container.
+To be able to run Presentation-js you will need to provide a container with an attribute of _presentation-js_ The container can only have children of divs with a background-image/text provided and height The divs will take the entire width of it's containers You will need to provide a _data-slide_ attribute the the children of the container. _example can be found on the index.html page_ to initialize the container.
 You will need to provide `presentation.start()` function

 #### presentation.start()

-This function takes in two parameters.
-The first will be the id of the container. and the second will be the options _the options parameter is optional_
+## Configuration

+This function takes in one optional parameter.
+The parameter is the object to which you can provide presentation-js with configurations to the carousel.

 ```
+presentation.start('presentation', {
+  timer: 6000,
-presentation.start('presentation', { arrows: true, timer: 3000, autoSlide: true })
+  arrows: true,
+  autoSlide: true,
+  dots: false,
+  dotsSize: '13px',
+  activeDotColor: 'white',
+  inactiveDotColor: 'gray',
+  arrowSize: '25px',
+  arrowColor: 'beige'
+  })
 ```

+these are the current default parameters that presentation-js will run off of unless changed by the user itself.
+_Keep in mind that when changing parameter, the value types need to be the same as the defaults_ or else you will see a type error from presentation-js